pennatil/Analysis-Notes/README.md

 1. Correct mistakes you find in the notes
     * If you have no experience with LaTex or GitHub:
     	1. Make sure you have a GitHub account, otherwise create one [here](https://github.com/join).
 Please use the same name as your ETHZ account, makes my life much easier if I have to contact you.
-		2. On the right side of this page, click on the "Issues" tab
+		2. On the right side of this page, click on the ["Issues"](https://github.com/pennatil/Analysis-Notes/issues) tab
 		3. Check if no one else has posted the same Issue.
 If no one has, open a new issue, stating:
-	 		 * Chapter + Page Number
+	 		 * Title: Chapter + Page Number
-	 		 * Issue found, plus the eventual correction(s)
+	 		 * Message: Issue found, plus the eventual correction(s)
-	 		 * Tag: Add a tag that best classifies the issue
+	 		 * Tag: Add a tag that best classifies the issue (If you are not sure, take a look at the sample!)
 		4. Post the issue, it will be corrected ASAP.
 	* If you are familiar with Latex and GitHub:
 		1. Fork the repo.
 Help [here](https://help.github.com/articles/fork-a-repo)
 		2. Make the changes, and commit them to your forked repo.
 Make sure to add detailed comments explaining what you changed, makes my life a lot easier when merging!
 		3. Once you are done, request a Merge.
 Help [here](https://help.github.com/articles/using-pull-requests)
-2. Type up what's left of the notes
+2. Type up what's left of the notes.
 	* Only for people familiar with LaTex and GitHub.
-In this case, <a href="mailto:pennatil@student.ethz.ch?subject=I%20want%20to%20help!">contact me</a>.
+Please, do not start typing away, <a href="mailto:pennatil@student.ethz.ch?subject=I%20want%20to%20help!">email me</a> first so that we can avoid two people doing the same work.

 I will not take into consideration emails containing corrections.
 Please use the "Issues" tab so to keep track of every change.

 <a name="Building"></a>
 Building
 ========
 This is only recommended to people with experience with LaTex, since the files might still contain bugs and errors that have to be ironed out.
 I will not answer emails asking for help if the files do not build!
 If you are not sure, just use the PDFs inside the .zip archive (Take a look at [Getting the material](#Getting the material)).
+If you are installing LaTex from scratch, make sure you install the full release with all the packages!

 1. Make sure you have a working Tex distribution installed on your system.
 If you don't:
 	* Mac OS: [MacteX](http://tug.org/mactex/)
     * Windows: [MikTeX](http://miktex.org/download) or [TexLive](https://www.tug.org/texlive/acquire-netinstall.html) (Recommended)
-    * Linux: [TexLive](https://www.tug.org/texlive/quickinstall.html) (or simply <code>sudo apt-get install texlive-full</code>)
+    * Linux: [TexLive](https://www.tug.org/texlive/quickinstall.html) (Ubuntu: <code>sudo apt-get install texlive-full</code>)
 2. Download the master Branch [here](https://github.com/pennatil/Analysis-Notes/archive/master.zip)
 3. Generate the files
 	* If you want to use a program with a GUI: